Transgender history: France

+In the 16th-century, Mary de Vitry, a weaver who was born female, assumed a male identity and married a woman.
+He was soon discovered to have been born female, and after refusing to go back to his female identity, was executed.

-The Chevalier d'Éon (1728–1810) was a French diplomat and soldier who appeared publicly as a man and pursued masculine occupations for 49 years, but during that time successfully infiltrated the court of Empress Elizabeth of Russia by presenting as a woman, and later promoted (and may have engineered) rumours that d'Éon had been assigned female at birth, and thereafter agreed with the French government to dress in women's clothing, doing so from 1777 until death.
+The Chevalière d'Éon (1728–1810) was a French diplomat and soldier who appeared publicly as a man and pursued masculine occupations for 49 years, but during that time successfully infiltrated the court of Empress Elizabeth of Russia by presenting as a woman, and later promoted (and may have engineered) rumours that d'Éon had been assigned female at birth, and thereafter agreed with the French government to dress in women's clothing, doing so from 1777 until death.
 Doctors who examined d'Éon's body after death discovered "male organs in every respect perfectly formed", but also feminine characteristics; modern scholars think d'Éon may have been a trans woman and/or intersex.

+Claude Cahun (born Lucy Renée Mathilde Schwob, 1894–1954) was surrealist photographer, sculptor, and writer who wrote that she was of neuter and fluid gender.
+She and her lifelong partner Marcel Moore (born Suzanne Alberte Malherbe) both adopted male pseudonyms when they started their artistic career.
+(Note: Although Claude is a gender-neutral name, feminine use was marginal before the 1920s and masculine use has remained predominant since.)
+Cahun's photography repeatedly blurred gender presentation and challenged gendered expectations.

 Herculine Barbin (1838–1868) was a French intersex person assigned female at birth and raised as a girl.
 After a doctor's examination at age 22, Barbin was reassigned male, and legal papers followed declaring Barbin officially male.
-Barbin changed names to Abel Barbin, and wrote memoirs using female pronouns for the period before transition, and male pronouns thereafter, which were recovered (following Barbin's suicide at age 30) and published in France in 1872, and in English in 1980.
+Barbin changed names to Abel Barbin and wrote memoirs using female pronouns for the period before transition, and male pronouns thereafter, which were recovered (following Barbin's suicide at age 30) and published in France in 1872 and in English in 1980.
 Judith Butler refers to Michel Foucault's commentary on Barbin in their book Gender Trouble.

-Coccinelle (Jacqueline Charlotte Dufresnoy, 1931 – 2006) was a French actress, entertainer and singer who made her debut as a transgender showgirl in 1953, and became the first person widely publicized as getting gender reassignment case in post-war Europe, where she became an international celebrity and a renowned club singer.
+Coccinelle (Jacqueline Charlotte Dufresnoy, 1931–2006) was a French actress, entertainer, and singer who made her debut as a transgender showgirl in 1953, and became the first person widely publicized as getting gender reassignment surgery in post-war Europe, where she became an international celebrity and a renowned club singer.
 Coccinelle worked extensively as an activist on behalf of transgender people in later life, founding the organization "Devenir Femme" ("To Become Woman").

 In March 2020, Tilloy-lez-Marchiennes elected—and in May, inaugurated—Marie Cau as mayor, making her the first openly transgender mayor in France.